European court: Russia put lawyer Magnitsky’s life in danger

 Magnitsky, an accountancy expert who worked for an international investment firm, alleged he had uncovered $230 million in tax fraud by Russian officials — and was then jailed, accused of tax evasion himself.
 He died after a year in pre-trial detention, at age 37, and a Russian court found him guilty of fraud four years later.

-The court says Russian authorities’ handling of Magnitsky’s pancreatitis and other medical problems were “manifestly inadequate” and “unreasonably put his life in danger.”
+The court said Russian authorities’ handling of Magnitsky’s pancreatitis and other medical problems were “manifestly inadequate” and “unreasonably put his life in danger.”
 The court found Russia’s handling of his detention, the investigation into his death and his posthumous conviction all constituted violations of Magnitsky’s rights.

 A Russian presidential commission concluded that Magnitsky had been beaten and denied medical care.